 It’s hard to explain the feeling of being told that your baby is ill and not just your average cold but life-threatening; the closest I can describe it is numb.
 Everything stands still, and for a brief moment, it feels like your life is at a standstill.
 It’s not real.
 You are having a bad dream, and any minute your alarm will sound, and normality will resume.
 Have you ever heard of Strep B?
 This us our story.

 Seconds later, the Doctor is still staring at me as I cradled my baby.
 ‘Your baby has Meningitis,’ she explained.
-I just remember looking directly at the three trainee Doctors, they couldn’t return my glance.
+I remember looking directly at the three trainee Doctors.
+They couldn’t return my glance.
 ‘Have you heard of Strep B?
 Were you tested during pregnancy?’
 My mind was fog, pure fog.
 I think it’s remained foggy since.
 I just heard those words every parent dreads ‘Meningitis‘.
 Four-day old baby’s don’t have a chance against meningitis.
 I held him a little tighter.

-While my three-week stay in hospital was only just beginning, I struggled to identify with the Mother I was expected to become.
-I handed my baby boy over to the care of the intensive care team, no holding, no feeding, no caring for, within hours my motherly duties were replaced by an intensive care nurse.
-The baby I had carried lovingly for nine months was now being monitored by machines.
+While my three-week stay in hospital was only the beginning, I struggled to identify with the Mother I was expected to become.
+I handed my baby boy over to the care of the intensive care team, no holding, no feeding, no caring.
+Within hours my motherly duties were replaced by an intensive care nurse.
+Machines were now monitoring the baby I had carried lovingly for nine months

 Doctors entered, checked his charts and often had hushed conversations in the corner.
 I kept waiting for the news that he wasn’t responding that he just wasn’t strong enough.
 Thankfully at six days old they lowered his sedation, he improved and by seven days old he was removed fully off the ventilator.
 By the evening we were in the ward.
 It was a little bit of a whirlwind to go from intensive care to have my baby boy handed back to me.